czyzu05/contact-book/README.md

 ## Installation

-Example:
-Clone down this repository.
 You will need node and npm installed globally on your machine.

 Installation: